UCLALibrary/docker-cantaloupe/README.md

     mvn verify -Dcantaloupe.version=dev -Dcantaloupe.commit.ref=fff5425

-To apply your own patches to the Cantaloupe source, create a patchfile in `src/main/docker/patches` with a Git diff, then use the following:
+To apply your own patches to the Cantaloupe source, create patchfiles with a Git diff, put them in a directory of your choosing, and then use the following (where `src/main/docker/patches` is the directory that contains the patchfiles to be applied):

-    mvn verify -Dcantaloupe.version=dev -Dcantaloupe.patchfile=hotfix.patch
+    mvn verify -Dcantaloupe.version=dev -Dcantaloupe.patchfiles.dir=src/main/docker/patches

 Patching an older version of Cantaloupe is possible as well.